L.A. sheriff’s Capt. John MacDonald was just a mile away when he heard what had happened to 75 of his recruits.

 Pat oversees the captains responsible for psychological wellness, labor relations, personnel, and training.
 Over 300 work in those bureaus.
 Along with the weight of responsibility, he feels the presence of God more acutely since the day of Rachel’s deliverance.
 That’s why he wanted to come today.

 I anointed his head, his hands, and his sidearm, that he would not need to draw it again.
 I said I would be his prayer partner and asked him to call anytime.
 And I told him about our Episcopal Diocese of Los Angeles jail chaplains at The CFLC / Prism Restorative Justice.
-He said believed in that ministry, gave me his cell number, and said would do whatever he could to help.
+He said he believed in that ministry, gave me his cell number, and promised do whatever he could to help.

 Look at it this way.
 Because of what happened in November 2022, our jail chaplains now have a friend in a pretty high place.
 That’s how we look for the hand of God.